A healthier Ortho seen mattress, has structured a reorganization plan

 Ortho Mattress Inc., a factory-direct retailer based in Rancho Dominguez, Cal., plans to emerge from Chapter 11 bankruptcy protection "as a healthy, viable and hopefully profitable company," said David Levene, an attorney from the Los Angeles-based firm Levene Eisenberg representing the 44-unit Ortho.

 Under the reorganization plan approved by U.S. Bankruptcy Judge William Lasarow, the mattress company will convert its creditors' claims from debt into equity, including notes, two classes of preferred stock and common stock.
-CONVEYING THE MESSAGE WITH FEELING
+Check out related post at CONVEYING THE MESSAGE WITH FEELING

 Creditors will receive shares of the company's preferred stock, which will be repurchased by the company according to a schedule based on cash flow.
 The agreement also gives creditors ownership of 46.8 percent of the company's common stock.

 Howard Roeder, president and operating chief of Ortho, added, "We will continue to build upon our position as California's largest factory direct retailer of bedding."

 Levene noted, "The plan will eventually return to the creditors all that is owed to them.
 The various creditors will receive securities which will be redeemable over time.